 HARD Rescue One is a five day course designed to introduce the participants to a broad range of skills in basic rescues and transport of the injured in difficult or high angle terrain.
 A large proportion of the course material involves extrication procedures and rescues on steep and vertical rock and scree terrain.
 Participants are introduced to belaying, rappelling, knots & equipment, anchors, carries, litter use, raising systems, lowering systems and a broad range of other technical subjects.
 This course focuses primarily on two rope rescue systems.
-First offered in 1982, this course has undergone a dramatic evolution in the past two decades.
+First offered in 1982, this course has undergone a dramatic evolution in the past four decades.

 An introductory letter containing further details for prospective course applicants can be viewed online.